 Alexandria is nationally known for its historic houses and museums, but a lesser known claim-to-fame has been hiding in the shadows and streets of these buildings for centuries: some of the biggest trees in the country and commonwealth of Virginia.
 Our city is home to more than 100 champion or notable trees.
-In anticipation of peak foliage, we’ve compiled an introductory guide to larger-than-life leaf peeping in Alexandria.
+In anticipation of peak foliage, predicted for the week of October 23, 2023, we’ve compiled an introductory guide to larger-than-life leaf peeping in Alexandria.
 Whether you’re looking for an all-out “tree-o-caching” adventure or a simple scenic drive along the Potomac, there are extraordinary options for everyone to enjoy the fall foliage.

 Image Credit: Sara Stanton for Visit Alexandria

 Those looking to make a day of leaf peeping are in luck, with several parks conveniently dispersed throughout the city, each one full of unique and multicolored trees ideal for fall foliage.
 Bring the dog and a picnic, just don’t forget the camera!

 West Enders will find Fort Ward Park full of almost a dozen notable trees, including at least six “State Champions”, or the biggest tree of their species in all of Virginia.

 Folks in the Del Ray neighborhood can find the largest witch-hazel in the city nearby at Monticello Park.
 It’s hard to miss witch-hazel once its leaves transform into a vibrant, sun-like yellow each fall.
 Monticello Park is a small, quiet space ideal for bird-watching among the hues of fall.